EmpressEducation/empress-educators/docs/style/language-and-grammar/articles.md

 # **Articles (a, an, the)**

 !!!
 Summary
-    Include definite and indefinite articles in your documentation, and use them correctly.
+    Include definite and indefinite articles in your eLearning, and use them correctly.

-For ease of comprehension and translation, include *a*, *an*, and *the* in your writing.
+For ease of comprehension and translation, include *a*, *an*, and *the* in your eLearning.

 *A* and *an* are indefinite articles and are used before a singular noun.
 They refer to any member of a group.